curiosdevcookie/Harvard-CS50/week_11__final-project/spelling_bee/README.md

 ### Set up the database

-To install the database, you need to run the following commands in your terminal:
+To install the database, you need to run the following command in your terminal:

 ```bash
 wget "https://dl.dropboxusercontent.com/s/ooctnlclt9bdmeu/dictionary.db" -O dictionary.db